 Topical Medications

-Over-the-counter and prescription topical treatments can help slow hair loss and promote regrowth.
+Over-the-counter and prescription topical treatments can help slow hair thinning and promote regrowth.
 Minoxidil is a common example, available in both male and female formulations.

 Oral Medications